lbalbi/big_data_datasets/README.md

 ### - ATOMIC [6]:

-  The dataset was created by the University of Washington using crowd sourced data.
+The ATOMIC dataset was created by the University of Washington using crowd sourced data.
+It contains inferential knowledge organized as "If-Then" premises with a total of nine different predicate/relation types.

 <br />